-Kidney infection, also known as renal infection or pyelonephritis, is a common type of urinary tract infection (UTI).
+Kidney infection, also known as renal infection or pyelonephritis, is a common type of urinary tract infection.

-Bacteria often begins in the bladder or the urethra (a tube which transports urine from the bladder outside the body) and spreads to one of the kidneys, infecting it.
+Bacteria often infect the bladder or the urethra and spreads to one of the kidneys.

-This article will explain what a kidney infection is, the symptoms, how it is diagnosed, and how it is treated.
+This article will explain the symptoms of a kidney infection and how it is diagnosed, prevented, and treated.

 Fast facts on kidney infections